willypalacin/GenAIDemos/README.md

 # GenAI Labs
 `by gpalacin@`

-This repo comprises a collection of individual labs focusing on generative AI within the Google Cloud Platform.
+This repo contains a collection of individual labs focusing on generative AI within the Google Cloud Platform.

 These rapid prototypes highlight various generative AI functionalities offered by Vertex AI and demonstrate their real-world applications.

 The objective is to facilitate the easy deployment of this suite of demos on Cloud Run, using a straightforward front-end (streamlit) that, under the hood, invokes the Vertex AI APIs.

+At the moment there are the following demos:

 1. Prompt Coach
 2. Fashion image descriptor
 3. Chat interaction with podcast
-4. Retrieval Aumented Generation + Langchain
+4. Retrieval Aumented Generation (RAG) + Langchain

 > Note: Some of these demo content is in Spanish.